 For greater consistency, and a better aperture as a result, cut the blades as ‘one’.
 To do this, stack and clamp the blade material together in a block with a template or drawing on top.
 Then using a hacksaw, cut around the profile of the blade.
 Finish by filing the edges until they perfectly match the profile.

 If you need holes for your pin mounting method, it would be wise to drill these first before cutting.
-These holes are also useful for helping clamp the material together by putting bolts though.
+These holes are also useful for helping clamp the material together by putting fasteners though.

 Like above, you can cut the blades as ‘one’ by stacking and clamping the blade material together in a block, then mill.
 It’s probably best to sandwich them between two thicker pieces of material, to stop the layers lifting as the cut is made.
 Or, you could do them individually if you’re confident in the machine’s accuracy.